puutaro/CommandClick/DEVELOPER.md

 - `cmdclickUrlHistory`
       - CommandClick use recent used url launch etc.
 - `urlLoadFinished`
       - This is made when url load finished.
-When you make `fannenl`(javascript, shell, and html application), you may use this.
+When you make `fannenl`(javascript, shell, and html application), you may use this.]
+- monitor update file path
+      - `/storage/emulated/0/Documents/cmdclick/temp/monitor/updateMonitor.txt`

 ### JavaScript interface